-Of course, the bears really don't take requests, so you don't be able to ask for your favorite tune on the spot.
-Whether you're Uptown for a show, passing through Founders Hall on your lunch break, or visiting for a special Christmas visit, take the time to drop in on these bears.
-It's worth the time!
+Visitors can expect to hear classics such as "Have a Holly Jolly Christmas,” “Jingle Bells,” “Feliz Navidad,” "Rudolph the Red-Nosed Reindeer," “We Wish You A Merry Christmas,” and more.
+The bears don't take requests, so you won't be able to ask for your favorite tune on the spot.
+Whether you're Uptown for a show, passing through Founders Hall on your lunch break, or in the midst of a special Christmas visit, take the time to drop in and hear these bears perform.

-Dates and Hours:
+Dates and Hours